-288 Marlborough was designed by Ware and Van Brunt, architects, and built in 1872 for builder and contractor George Martin Gibson, probably for speculative sale, one of five contiguous houses (284-286-288-290-292 Marlborough) designed as a symmetrical composition: 284 and 292 Marlborough are mirror images of each other, each with a bay-windowed tower; they flank 286-288-290 Marlborough, which have stepped (curvilinear) Dutch-style gables.
+288 Marlborough was designed by Ware and Van Brunt, architects, and built in 1872 for builder and contractor George Martin Gibson, for speculative sale, one of five contiguous houses (284-286-288-290-292 Marlborough) designed as a symmetrical composition: 284 and 292 Marlborough are mirror images of each other, each with a turreted bay; they flank 286-288-290 Marlborough, which have stepped (curvilinear) Dutch-style gables.
 At the same time, Ware and Van Brunt also designed three additional houses for George Gibson, 282 Marlborough and 7-9 Fairfield.
 George Gibson received a permit in early June of 1872 to build all eight houses (reported in the Boston Herald on June 8, 1872).

-By 1872, 288 Marlborough was the home of insurance broker Henry Rogers Dalton and his wife, Florence (Chapman) Dalton.
-They had been married in January of 1872, and 288 Marlborough probably was their first home together.
+On October 7, 1872, 288 Marlborough was purchased from George Gibson by insurance broker Henry Rogers Dalton.
+He and his wife, Florence (Chapman) Dalton, made it their home.
+They had married in January of 1872.
 Prior to their marriage, he had lived at 189 Beacon with his brother, Dr. Edward Barry Dalton.

-By the 1885-1886 winter season, 288 Marlborough was the home of Mrs. Susan Billings (Gore) Warren, the widow of attorney Richard Warren, and their children, Dr. Edward Winslow Warren, a physician specializing in diseases of the throat and nose, and Susan Billings Warren.
+On May 15, 1885, 288 Marlborough was purchased from Henry Dalton by Susan Billings (Gore) Warren, the widow of attorney Richard Warren.
+She lived there with their children: Dr. Edward Winslow Warren, a physician specializing in diseases of the throat and nose, and Susan Billings Warren.
 Dr. Warren also maintained his medical office there.
 Susan Warren’s unmarried sister, Sarah Dana Gore, also lived with them.
 They all previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston), and before that at 74 Marlborough.

-Her daughter, Susan, married in September of 1888 to John Richard Cowen Wrenshall, and moved elsewhere (probably to Baltimore).
-Edward Warren continued to live and maintain his medical office at 288 Marlborough in 1891, but had moved by 1892.
+Edward Warren continued to live and maintain his medical office at 288 Marlborough in 1891, but had moved by 1892, probably to Ansonia, Connecticut.

 Susan Warren died in November of 1905.
-The Heirs of Mrs. S. B. Warren are shown as the owners on the 1908 Bromley map.
-Edward Warren, Susan Wrenshall, and Marion Wrenshall continued to live at 288 Marlborough during the 1908-1909 winter season.
+Edward Warren, Susan (Warren) Wrenshall, and Marion Wrenshall continued to live at 288 Marlborough during the 1908-1909 winter season.
 They also maintained a home, Foamy Lodge, in Rockport.
 They were living elsewhere during the next season and, by late 1910, moved to an apartment at 411 Marlborough.

 288 Marlborough was not listed in the 1910 Blue Book.

-By the 1920-1921 winter season, 288 Marlborough was the home of Mrs. Annette Stuart (Shaw) Hill, the widow of Ernest Lawrence Hill, a cotton mill executive.
+On October 7, 1920, 288 Marlborough was acquired from Marian Ely’s estate by Annette Stuart (Shaw) Hill, the widow of Ernest Lawrence Hill, a cotton mill executive.
 She previously had lived in Newton.
 She continued to live at 288 Marlborough during the 1921-1922 season, but moved thereafter to Cambridge.
 In April of 1924, she purchased and moved to 208 Commonwealth.

 On September 20, 1922, 288 Marlborough was purchased from Annette Hill by Cordelia Brooks (Fenno) Browne Stevens, the wife of David Kilburn Stevens.
 They had married in 1921 and were lodgers at 237 Beacon before moving to 288 Marlborough.